centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- [Packaging] Fixed issues with Report Design functionality on Debian.
+- [Packaging] Fixed an issue with the report design functionality on Debian.

 ### 22.10.9